-More than 100 million passengers passed though Atlanta Hartsfield Jackson International in 2015, a rise of 5.5% over 2014, according to Airports Council International’s 2015 World Airport Traffic Report.
+More than 101 million passengers passed though Hartsfield-Jackson Atlanta International Airport in 2015, an increase of 5.5% over 2014, according to Airports Council International’s 2015 World Airport Traffic Report.

-The report, which was released Friday, credited the Atlanta airport’s location as a major connecting hub and port of entry into North America for its continuing success, noting that it's within a two-hour flight of 80% of the United States population of more than 300 million people, the report noted.
+The report, which was released Friday, credited the Atlanta airport’s location as a major connecting hub and port of entry into North America for its continued dominance.
+Atlanta is within a two-hour flight of 80% of the United States population of more than 300 million people, the report noted.

 “While Beijing was poised to close the gap on Atlanta by 2015, it no longer benefits from the double-digit growth it enjoyed in previous years, and as such remains in second position,” says the report.